jeenklynn/portfolio/README.md

 dynamic portfolio website with dashboard

-Download all the files and upload them to your server.
+1) Download all the files and upload them to your server.
-İmport portfolio.sql(in backup folder) to your mysql server.
+2) İmport portfolio.sql(in backup folder) to your mysql server.
-Edit connect.php(in skeleton folder) for your server settings.
+3) Edit connect.php(in skeleton folder) for your server settings.

+the project is not completed yet.